ttu/dotnet-fake-json-server/README.md

 Dyanamic routes are defined by the name of item's collection and id: `api/{item}/{id}`.
 All eamples below use user as collection name.

+### Swagger

+Swagger is configured to endpoint `/swagger` and Swagger UI opens when project is started.

 ##### Example JSON Data

 ```json